 The BMF05-series wells were installed in late 2005 and early 2006.
 These wells were installed to replace the domestic wells that were part of the post RI/FS monitoring program.
 The domestic wells were monitored from 1997 through 2002; however, it was felt that dedicated monitoring wells would be more reliable for the long-term monitoring program and would not be influenced by household usage.
 The location of these wells is shown on figure 2-17.
 The wells were located to provide coverage throughout the same area covered by the domestic wells and to provide information for south of the Berkeley Pit-active mine area.
 This area is important to better define the ground water divide between the Butte Mine Flooding alluvial aquifer and Butte Priority Soils.
 Pressure transducers were installed in the spring of 2006 in each well for continuous water-level monitoring.
-Water levels had a net rise in all four wells for 2006 and three wells in 2007; however, water levels had a net rise in all four wells since their installation.
+Water levels had a net rise in all four wells for 2006, three wells in 2007 and two wells in 2008; however, water levels have a net rise in all four wells since their installation (table 2.1.4.1).